a22057916w/archlinux-kde-install-guide/README.md

 Set environment variables for IM modules
 Define the environment variables to register the input method modules.
 Without these variables, applications may fallback to XIM protocol, except for qt5 applications which do not have XIM support and require an IM module in place.

 As a general recommendation, define the following environment variables in ~/.pam_environment.
 This file will be read by the pam_env module for all logins, including both X11 and Wayland sessions.
-See pam_env(8) and pam_env.conf(5) for details of its syntax and usage.

 `~/.pam_environment`
 ```